 If the knobs can be removed, make sure to do that as the doors will be easier to pack.
 Put knobs together with their screws into the bags, label them properly, and stick them to the inside of the commode.
 Or place them along with other parts in a larger bag or container, again labeled “china cabinet.”

 The drawers also need to be removed, as it will significantly reduce the weight of the case for moving.
+Remember that reduced weight can help you avoid injuries during the move.
 Place the drawers in blankets and label them with their positions in the case, whether it is the top, the bottom or the middle.
 If the drawer contents are not very delicate, you can leave them inside and pack along with the drawers, but you need to make sure they are safely wrapped.